Get a copy of our Life-Changing book: The Art of Reinventing Yourself

 Manifestation is a topic that has seen a lot of interest over the years.
 People are always striving to have a better life and achieve their goals, which is why they turn to manifesting for a solution.
 But what if you are a Christian or Catholic?
 Is manifesting a sin?

 No, manifesting is not a sin if you are manifesting something positive and you are not out to harm someone.
 The intention should not be of a selfish nature, but one that helps others out as well, for example manifesting a pay increment so that you can put your child through college.

 To some, this can be a confusing and unsettling subject, and in this post, I hope to clear up some of that doubt by answering some of the most commonly asked questions.

 Thank you for being here.
 We are reader-supported.
-If you have a minute, please try out the Headspace Meditation App.
-It is free to try out and is the perfect companion for mindfulness, meditation, and improving the overall quality of your life.
+If have a minute, please try out the Headspace App.
+It is free to start and is the perfect companion for mindfulness, meditation, and improving the overall quality of your life.

 Note: This post may contain affiliate links.
 Learn more on the disclosure page.

 What is a sin?
 What qualifies as a sin?

 A sin is any thought, word, or deed that goes against God’s will.